rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 That's a powerful abstraction, isn't it?
 You can use the first higher order function to pass the optional payload and return the higher order component that is used in the composition.

-# Maybe and Either Higher Order Components
+{{% chapter_header "Maybe and Either Higher Order Components" "maybe-either-higher-order-components" %}}

 You can use the naming conventions and principles of functional programming (FP) to name your abstracted higher order components properly.
 Developers who are familiar with FP will know the use case of the HOC by seeing its name.